rcalxrc08/VibratoMonteCarlo.jl/README.md

 [![codecov](https://codecov.io/gl/rcalxrc08/VibratoMonteCarlo.jl/branch/\x6d6173746572/graph/badge.svg?token=7SOI4KWB60)](https://codecov.io/gl/rcalxrc08/VibratoMonteCarlo.jl)
 ##### This is a Julia package containing some useful Financial function for Pricing and Risk Management for Equity products.

+This package is built on top of [FinancialMonteCarlo.jl](https://github.com/JuliaDiff/DualNumbers.jl) and [FinancialFFT.jl](https://github.com/JuliaDiff/DualNumbers.jl).
+Standard montecarlo methods lacks of differentiability, which makes automatic differentiation useless.
+The main aim of this package is to provide a feasible way to compute sensitivities of any order for various types of payoffs using montecarlo methods.
 It currently contains the following capabilities:

 - Support for the following Single Name Models: